|

 Sergeants and the same expression was painted on the

-My chief interests in the operation were to observe how
+in the operation were to observe how two battalions were

-We stayed the first night with 1RAR who were now
+the first night with 1RAR who were now preparing to

-preparing to leave South Vietnam as soon as 6RAR
+leave South Vietnam as soon as 6RAR arrived.
+The base

 Airborne Brigade were adjacent to each other around the